Céline Gélinas

 Current Research Projects

 Gélinas, C., Richebé, P., Gallani, M.C.
-Laporta, D., & Ting Wang, H. Validation of an innovative technology for the assessment of pain in adults in the intensive care unit: The Nociception Level (NOL) Index.
+Laporta, D., Richard-Lalonde, M., Shahiri, S & Wang, H. T. Validation of a new multi-parameter technology to better diagnose pain in the adult intensive care population: The Nociception Level (NOL) Index.
 Canadian Institutes of Health Research (CIHR) – Project Grant.
-(2020-2024)
+(2020-2026)

 Page last updated on